 After goals are listed and prioritized, a workable budget should be devised.
 This plan for spending and saving first requires an estimate of income and expenditures.
 For best results, a budget should not be too complicated or rigid, but must be realistic.

 Now that you have listed your goals you have completed the first step in your spending plan.
 The next step in making a budget is estimating your family’s income.
 Before you can plan wisely, you need to know how much money you will have during the planned period.

-Material courtesy of Credit Canada Debt Solutions, a non-profit charitable organization.
+Source: Credit Canada Debt Solutions, a non-profit charitable organization.